CianMRoche/AstroWiki/Galaxies/Galaxies - Questions.md

 - Baryonic physics different than that of the mass-dominant [[Dark matter]]
 - Lack of good understanding of galaxy formation

 The "bias" refers to some metric of the difference between the galaxy distribution and that of all matter.
 Bias sometimes used in the context of the linear bias model, where, on scales larger than a few megaparsecs, the galaxy density fluctuations are enhanced over those of the mass by a factor $b$, the linear bias factor $$\frac{\delta n_g}{\bar{n}_g}=b\left(\frac{\delta \rho}{\rho}\right)$$where $n_g$ is the number density of galaxies and $\rho$ is the mass density.
 Many groups have found that the halos formed in dark matter simulations are actually antibiased with respect to the mass, (i.e. the fluctuations in galaxy number density are smaller than that of mass $b < 1$), because of excessive merging of halos compared with real galaxies, giving for example some very large halos.
-But at the same time [[CMB#CMB|CMB]] measurements have yielded a very different $b \simeq 1.5$ with the opposite conclusion, ie that galaxies are more tightly clustered (higher number overdensities) than all mass.
+But at the same time [[CMB#CMB|CMB]] measurements (from variations of the matter power spectrum on $8\,\pu{Mpc/h}$ scales which we call $\sigma_8$) have yielded a very different $b \simeq 1.5$ with the opposite conclusion, ie that galaxies are more tightly clustered (higher number overdensities) than all mass.

 Observationally, we can look at the galaxy-galaxy 2-point correlation function (see [[#122|Q122]]), ie "if we have a galaxy at $\vec{x}$ then what is the probability of finding a galaxy at $\vec{x} + \vec{r}$ ?".
 Can do such a thing with [[Catalogs#SDSS|SDSS]] for example.